hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `tenant_id` - The UUID of the tenant where the internal databricks storage account was created.

 * `type` - The type of the internal databricks storage account.

----

-A `private_endpoint_connections` block exports the following:

-* `id` - The Databricks Workspace resource ID for the private link endpoint.

-* `name` - The name of the private endpoint connection.

-* `private_endpoint_id` - The resource ID of the private link endpoint which is connected to the Databricks Workspace.

-* `status` - The status of a private endpoint connection.
-Possible values are `Pending`, `Approved`, `Rejected` or `Disconnected`.

-* `description` - The description for the current state of a private endpoint connection.

-* `action_required` - Actions required for a private endpoint connection.

 ## Timeouts